epfl-dlab/GoogleTrendsAnchorBank/README.md

 ## Example with a newly created anchor bank

-As in the previous example, the module is imported and then the object is created with the desired path:
+As in the previous example, the module is imported and then the object is created with the path to a working directory:
 ~~~python
 import gtab
 t = gtab.GTAB(my_path)